cqnguyen80/DRO-Matic/README.md

 Agriculture is not only expensive in amount of land used, but also time spent to get a harvest and even energy burned to obtain consistent quality.
 While humans can expect another 9 billion people over the next 30 years; we need to seriously address the fact that as of today 90% of all farmable land is currently being used at its max capacity.

-The technology to solve feeding 9 billion people is available and also removes the costly impacts of large soil based farms, it’s called vertical hydroponic farming.
+The technology to solve feeding 9 billion people is available and also removes the costly impacts of large soil based farms, itâ€™s called vertical hydroponic farming.
 Vertical farms save vital land usage by summing farms up into much smaller (stackable) areas.
 Vertical gardens save time/money at food production because it's quicker to achieve a consistent crop quality ALL YEAR LONG.

 (this video explains the problem and pros of vertical farming in further detail)